15.6 Examples

 Example: Exe estuary nematodes

 Fourth-root transformed nematode counts from 174 species are averaged over the 19 sampling sites of the Exe estuary study {X}, separately for each of the 6 bi-monthly sampling times through a single year.
 (Note that most previous analyses in this manual have used the data averaged over the months, separately for the sites, though an exception is Fig. 6.12).
 The question is simply whether there is any overall demonstration of seasonal pattern in these 6 meiofaunal community samples?
 The model matrix is now exactly that shown immediately to the left and the Spearman correlation of Bray-Curtis dissimilarities with this matrix is 0.21.
-The evidence in Fig. 15.9 for any such cyclic pattern in unconvincing, either in the MDS or in the formal RELATE test (p = 20%, see inset, where the jagged null distribution is a result of the small number of distinct permutations of the 6 numbers, i.e. 5! = 120).
+The evidence in Fig. 15.9 for any such cyclic pattern is unconvincing, either in the MDS or in the formal RELATE test (p = 20%, see inset, where the jagged null distribution is a result of the small number of distinct permutations of the 6 numbers, i.e. 5! = 120).

 Fig. 15.9.
 Exe estuary nematodes {X}. nMDS on Bray-Curtis similarities from counts of 174 species, 4th-root transformed then averaged over the 19 locations, for each of 6 bi-monthly sampling times over one year (1-6).
 Inset: null distribution for test of cyclicity (r=0.21).